benedekrozemberczki/GraphWaveletNeuralNetwork/README.md

 ### Examples

 The following commands learn  the weights of a graph wavelet neural network and save the logs.
 Training a graph wavelet neural network on the default dataset with standard hyperparameter settings.
-Saving the embedding at the default path.
+Saving the logs at the default path.

 ```
 python src/main.py